ShozenD/JOSS-test/paper.md

 ---

 # Summary
 Whether it is seismic surveys, ECG signals, stock market trends, or sensor data, the wavelet and wavelet packet transforms are powerful tools for signal analysis and classification with many advantages over the conventional Fourier methods.
-Primary among them is the ability to extract information localized in both time and frequency domains, enabling multiresolution analysis [@Daubechies:1992; @Mallat:2009].
-As such, wavelets and wavelet packets have become popular tools for computational harmonic analysis. `WaveletsExt.jl` was developed to enrich the wavelet toolbox for Julia by providing routines for wavelet analysis, wavelet packet analysis, and associated utilities.
+Primary among them is the ability to extract information localized in both time and frequency domains, enabling multiresolution analysis `[@Daubechies:1992, @Mallat:2009]`.
+As such, wavelets and wavelet packets have become popular tools for computational harmonic analysis. `WaveletsExt.jl` was developed to augment `Wavelets.jl` (the existing wavelet toolbox for Julia) by providing routines for wavelet analysis, wavelet packet analysis, and associated utilities.

 # Statement of Need
-The principle package for wavelets in Julia is `Wavelets.jl` [@JuliaDSP:2021], which provides the essential building blocks for data analysis using wavelets.
+Julia's principle package for wavelets is `Wavelets.jl` [@JuliaDSP:2021], which provides the essential building blocks for data analysis using wavelets.
 These include 1-D, 2-D, and 3-D wavelet transforms via filter banks or lifting, a range of thresholding functions, and other utilities.
 However, as a general-purpose package for wavelets, `Wavelets.jl` does not include many targeted and sophisticated methods present in the literature.

-`WaveletsExt.jl` (Wavelets Extension) is written to enlarge the wavelet toolbox for Julia by providing a host of wavelet routines such as stationary wavelet transform [@Nason:1995], autocorrelation wavelet transform [@Saito:1993], local discriminant basis [@Saito:1995], and shift-invariant wavelet packet decomposition [@Cohen:1995].
-The package also contains denoising utilities such as SureShrink [@Donoho:1995a] and Relative Error Shrink [@Irion:2017] as well as several features for data visualization.
+`WaveletsExt.jl` (Wavelets Extension) enlarges the wavelet toolbox for Julia by providing a host of wavelet routines such as Stationary Wavelet Transform `[@Nason:1995]`, Autocorrelation Wavelet Transform `[@Saito:1993]`, Local Discriminant Basis `[@Saito:1995]`, and Shift-invariant Wavelet Packet Decomposition `[@Cohen:1995]`.
+The package also contains denoising utilities such as SureShrink`[@Donoho:1995]` and Relative Error Shrink[@Irion:2017] as well as several data visualization features.

 One of the most distinguishing features of `WaveletsExt.jl` is the presence of algorithms for handling an ensemble of input signals.
-Currently, `Wavelets.jl` implements best basis algorithm for wavelet packets in single inputs.
-However, it does not include methods for selecting a single best basis for a set of inputs with similar properties (e.g signals or images belonging to the same class), which is valuable for feature extraction and data compression.
-To address this, `WaveletsExt.jl` implements the joint best basis (JBB) [@Wickerhauser:1996] and the Least Statistically Dependent Basis (LSDB) [Saito:2001] which are approximations of Prinicple Component Analysis (PCA) and Independent Component Analysis (ICA) respectively obtained via a dictionary of orthonormal bases.
+Currently, `Wavelets.jl` implements best basis selection utilities for wavelet packets for single inputs.
+However, it does not include methods for selecting a single best basis for a set of inputs with similar properties (e.g., signals or images belonging to the same class), which is valuable for feature extraction and data compression.
+To address this, `WaveletsExt.jl` implements the joint best basis (JBB) [@Wickerhauser:1996] and the Least Statistically Dependent Basis (LSDB) `[@Saito:2001]`, which are approximations of the Principal Component Analysis (PCA) and Independent Component Analysis (ICA) respectively, obtained via a dictionary of orthonormal bases.

 # Examples
 ## 1. Redundant Wavelet Transforms
-`WaveletsExt.jl` implements several redundant wavelet transforms including Stationary Wavelet Transform (SWT) and Autocorrelation Wavelet Transform (a special case of SWT).
+`WaveletsExt.jl` implements several redundant wavelet transforms including Stationary Wavelet Transform (SWT) `[@Nason:1995]` and Autocorrelation Wavelet Transform (a special case of SWT) `[@Saito:1993]`.
 These transformations can be performed using the `acwt` and `sdwt` functions.
-After performing the transform, users can visualize the result of the decomposition using the `wiggle` function.
+Users can also visualize the resulting decomposition with the `wiggle` function.

 ```julia
 using Plots, Wavelets, WaveletsExt